azriel91/peace/doc/src/technical_concepts/commands/scopes/single_profile_no_flow.md

 # Single Profile No Flow

-This scope is for a command that works with a single profile, without any item specs.
+This scope is for a command that works with a single profile, without any items.

 ```bash
 path/to/repo/.peace/envman